lvh/lvh.github.com/source/_posts/2014-03-10-optimization-problems-and-pycon-financial-aid.markdown

    a much faster solver, specific to that class of problems.
 Also, by allowing arbitrary real numbers instead of just integers, we can use much faster solvers.
-1. Compromising on finding the /optimal/ solution, instead searching for a /decent/ solution.
+1. Compromising on finding the *optimal* solution, instead searching for a *decent* solution.
 You can do that with algorithms like tabu search or simulated annealing.

 I opted for the former option.
 My next blog post will be about